-- 18. According to section 4 of the Safeguarding National Security Ordinance, national security refers to the status in which the state's political regime, sovereignty, unity and territorial integrity, the welfare of the people, sustainable economic and social development, and other major interests of the state are relatively free from danger and internal or external threats, and the capability to maintain a sustained status of security.
+17. National security should generally be understood as referring to the status whereby the state's political regime, sovereignty, unity and territorial integrity, welfare of its people, its sustainable economic and social development, and other material national interests are relatively free from danger and international and domestic threats, and the ability to ensure the continuous status of security3.
 In 2014, a "holistic approach to national security" was advocated by the Central Authorities with five essential elements, namely, regarding the people's security as the ultimate goal; achieving political security as the fundamental task; taking economic security as the foundation, with military, science and technology, cultural and public security as means of guarantee; and promoting international security as a backing.
+This approach covers traditional areas of security while attaching importance to non-traditional ones4.

+3 See Article 2 of the National Security Law of the People's Republic of China.

-This approach covers traditional areas of security while attaching importance to non-traditional ones3. - 19.
-National security is the cornerstone of national stability, on which the fundamental interests of all people depend.
-Article 52 of the Constitution stipulates that citizens of the PRC shall have the obligation to safeguard national unity and the solidarity of all the country's ethnic groups.
-In addition, Article 54 of the Constitution provides that citizens of the PRC shall have the obligation to safeguard the security, honour and interests of the motherland; they must not behave in any way that endangers the motherland's security, honour and interests. - 20.
-The National Security Law has been enacted in accordance with the Constitution, the Basic Law, and the Decision of the National People's Congress on Establishing and Improving the Legal System and Enforcement Mechanisms for the Hong Kong Special Administrative Region to Safeguard National Security.
+18. National security is the cornerstone of national stability, on which the fundamental interests of all people depend.
+Article 52 of the Constitution stipulates that citizens of the PRC shall have the duty to safeguard the unification of the country and the unity of all its nationalities.
+In addition, Article 54 of the Constitution provides that citizens of the PRC shall have the duty to safeguard the security, honour and interests of the motherland; they must not commit acts detrimental to the motherland's security, honour and interests.

+19. The National Security Law has been enacted in accordance with the Constitution, the Basic Law, and the Decision of the National People's Congress on Establishing and Improving the Legal System and Enforcement Mechanisms for the Hong Kong Special Administrative Region to Safeguard National Security.
 It specifically provides for the HKSAR's constitutional responsibility and system for safeguarding national security.
-All civil servants should be conversant with its provisions. - 21.
-Article 3 of the National Security Law stipulates that "the Central People's Government has an overarching responsibility for national security affairs relating to the Hong Kong Special Administrative Region.
+All civil servants should be conversant with its provisions.

+20. Article 3 of the National Security Law stipulates that "the Central People's Government has an overarching responsibility for national security affairs relating to the Hong Kong Special Administrative Region.
 It is the duty of the Hong Kong Special Administrative Region under the Constitution to safeguard national security and the Region shall perform the duty accordingly.
 The executive authorities, legislature and judiciary of the Region shall effectively prevent, suppress and impose punishment for any act or activity endangering national security in accordance with this Law and other relevant laws."

+21. Article 6 of the National Security Law also provides that "[i]t is the common responsibility of all the people of China, including the people of Hong Kong, to safeguard the sovereignty, unification and territorial integrity of the People's Republic of China.
+Any institution, organisation or individual in the Hong Kong Special Administrative Region shall abide by this Law and the laws of the Region in relation to the safeguarding of national security and shall not engage in any act or activity which endangers national security."

-3 Refer to the Outline for the Study of a Holistic Approach to National Security (in Chinese only) for details.
+4 Refer to the Outline for the Study of a Holistic Approach to National Security (in Chinese only) for details.